 This specification consists of a set of individual content items.
-Content items are classified into the following types:
+A content item is classified as one of the following:

-- Rule
+- · Rule.

-- Information
+- Information.

-- Rationale
+- Rationale.

-- Implementation note
+- Implementation note.

-- Software usage
+- Software usage.

 Rules are normative statements.
-An implementation which is compliant with this specification must conform to all of the Rules in this specification.
+An implementation that is compliant with this specification must conform to all Rules in this specification that apply to that implementation.

 Rules must not be read in isolation.
-Where a particular feature is specified by multiple Rules, these are grouped into sections and subsections to provide context.
-Where appropriate, these sections begin with a short introduction to aid the reader.
+Where a particular feature is specified by multiple Rules, these are grouped into sections and subsections that provide context.
+Where appropriate, these sections begin with a short introduction.